DesislavIliev1/laravel-e-commers-website/README.md

 # laravel-e-commers-website
+admin role = 1
+user role = 0
-for access the admin panel type:  url (/admin) for adding the product to shopping cart click on the picture of the product in the slider.
+for admin panel register admin account with role set = 1 after loggin with the admin account type:  url (/admin) for the admin panel for adding the product to shopping cart click on the picture of the product in the slider.